English Participles: How to Be Interesting While Being Interested

 Perfect Participles Describe Past Actions

-As mentioned before, the perfect participle is mainly used in perfect participle phrases to talk about actions that took place before the action of the main clause.
+The perfect participle is mainly used in perfect participle phrases to talk about actions that took place before the action of the main clause.

 The perfect participle can appear in the active or the passive voice, depending on what we want to say: